 Loading...

-Thanks for choosing this lesson.
+Hello, I'm Mr. Ballam, thanks for choosing this lesson.

 This lesson's all around making jerk veg and black bean curry with rice and peas.

-Let's get started, shall we?
-So, what you're going to learn today?
 Well, by the end of this lesson, you are gonna use your own food skills to make the jerk veg and black bean curry served with rice and peas too.

-The second one is to "saute," and this is a type of frying, a way of cooking food quickly in a small amount of oil in a shallow pan over a medium to high heat.
+The second one is to saute, and this is a type of frying, a way of cooking food quickly in a small amount of oil in a shallow pan over a medium to high heat.

-And the last one is "timeplan," and this is a schedule which outlines a sequence of events or tasks with different time allocations.
+And this is a schedule which outlines a sequence of events or tasks with different time allocations.

 So let's get started with the first part of the lesson, all around food evolution.

-Now, the dishes we cook, eat, and serve, along with our food experiences, continue to evolve today, but they've changed over time due to a variety of different factors.
+Now, the dishes we cook, eat, and serve along with our food experiences continue to evolve today, but they've changed over time due to a variety of different factors.

-And these might include things like our food history, our culture and traditions, the impact of TV, social media, and different food trends, for example, and health and the environment too.
+And these might include things like our food history, our culture and traditions, the impact of TV, social media, and different food trends, for example, and the health and the environment too, plus the money and availability of different food also play an impact, as well as our personal experience.

 And one of them is history.

-So, for example, many years ago, we would've eaten the food that was either grown or raised locally.
+So for example, many years ago, we would've eaten the food that was either grown or raised locally.

-But over time, food has been introduced to us, perhaps from the Romans or in the Middle Ages, too.
+But over time, food has been introduced to us, perhaps from the Romans or in the Middle Ages too.

-And new foods have arrived to the UK through exploration, like potatoes coming to the UK.
+And new foods have arrived to the UK through exploration, like potatoes coming to the UK, or in World War II, we had rationing, or immigration, which has brought new cuisines, ingredients, and cooking styles too.

 But also, it could be the impact of TV, social media, and food trends.

-So chefs on TV, new styles of cooking and ingredients, or perhaps it's recipes and food influences on socials, or perhaps it's just new food trends such as using the air fryer recipes, Korean street food, or plant-based dishes too.
+So chefs on TV, new styles of cooking and ingredients, or perhaps is recipes and food influences on socials, or perhaps it's just new food trends such as using the air fryer recipes, Korean street food, or plant-based dishes too.

-Also, we've got impacts on health and the environment, which change what we eat.
+Also, we've got impacts on the health and environment which change what we eat.

-We also gotta think about money and availability, too.
+We also gotta think about money and availability too.

-So impacts of a cost-of-living crisis, for example, or deprivation and hunger in the UK, or things around using seasonal or new ingredients, so it's changing what's cooked.
+So impacts of a cost of living crisis, for example, or deprivation and hunger in the UK, or things around using seasonal or new ingredients.

-So let's have a quick check for understanding, shall we?
-So true or false?
-The food that we cook, eat, and serve, along with our food experiences, have stayed the same over time.
+The food that we cook, eat, and serve along with our food experiences have stayed the same over time.

-Well, that's false, isn't it?
-And why is that?
-Well, we know that the dishes that we cook, eat, and serve, along with our food experiences, continue to evolve or change over time due to lots of different factors such as history or culture, social media, and health reasons too.
+Well, we know that the dishes that we cook, eat, and serve, along with our food experiences continue to evolve or change over time due to lots of different factors such as history or culture, social media, and health reasons too.

 Great work.